2025 SMST SCHEDULE

 ● TWO-POINT (-2) deduction for a Spectator Dismissal issued to SPECTATORS.

-● Repeated behaviors from the list below that result in Two Yellows would result in a Red Card.
+● Repeated behaviors from the list above that result in Two Yellows would then result in a Red Card.
 In this circumstance, a team would only be deducted the (-2) points for the Red Card.

 SMST FIELD LOCATIONS